sagemath/trac_to_gh/Issue 2219.md

 # Issue 2219: docs for root_field should say the polynomial needs to be irreducible

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2219

 Original creator: jason